Cray-HPE/docs-csm/operations/validate_csm_health.md

 Run the NCN health checks against the three different types of nodes with the following commands:

-**IMPORTANT:** These tests should only be run while booted into the PIT node.
+**IMPORTANT:** These tests may only be successful while booted into the PIT node.
 Do not run these as part of upgrade testing.
 This includes the Kubernetes check in the next block.

 ```bash